ml5js/ml5-next-gen/CONTRIBUTING.md

 When the user sets the runtime to `mediapipe`, the default value of `maxHands` is `4`, and when the user sets the runtime to `tfjs`, the default `maxHands` is `2`.

-**Caveat:** the options gets filtered from top to bottom as defined in the `moldObject`, and the filteredObject only contains the options that has already been filtered.
+**Caveat:** the options gets processed from top to bottom in the order defined in the `moldObject`, and the `filteredObject` only contains the options that has already been processed.
 Thus, `runtime` must be placed above `maxHands` in the `moldObject` for the function to work properly.